Comprehensive product thinking to make machine learning accessible to non-data-scientists.

 - Easy to try different scenarios, toggle outputs, and review results over time.

 - Collaboration is an innate part of the system.

 About the Project

 As Product Design Director, I took the original idea (developed through internal discussions) and from that starting point:

-To get from initial idea to implementation with Touchpoints, I used a methodology of divergent and convergent thinking, adapted in this instance to the conditions of a small company and a short release cycle.
+To get from initial idea to implementation with Touchpoints, I used a methodology of divergent and convergent thinking, adapted in this instance to the conditions of a small team and a short release cycle.

 The divergent phase is about creating choices.

 Creating choices involves stepping away from given presumptions about what the solution should be, and understanding what the context is, what the problems are, and what issues exist.
 Assumptions are challenged.
 Perspective is established.
 In order to do this, it is critical to get wide exposure to a diverse variety of influences and inspirations, including competitive analysis, comparative cases, analogous patterns in other seemingly unrelated applications, research, historical precedent, and future possibilities.

 Out of divergent thinking comes a robust definition of the actual problem (or problems) and what needs to be created.

 During this period, the design work synthesizes and narrows down to a solution that solves the right problems.
 Most of the familiar design artifacts are convergent, each interrelated but built on the foundation of the work that preceded, each honing in on the final product.